Feature Article 1 Protecting the Environment in Asia through the “SAVE the BLUE” Project

 Activities in Japan

-Seventh Year of the SEKKISEI 30th Anniversary “SAVE the BLUE” Project (FY 2015)
+Ninth Year of the SEKKISEI “SAVE the BLUE” Project (FY 2017)

 During the summer campaign, every time a designated SEKKISEI product is sold, we make a monetary donation to Sea Seed, a company in Okinawa.
 The amount donated is the amount of money needed to plant enough coral to cover an area equivalent to the base of the product package.